A phase-field approach for detecting cavities via a Kohn-Vogelius type functional: The algorithm and numerical examples

 In Figure \ref{fig:Test6}, we provide the numerical results of an elliptical cavity.
 We consider the case of noiseless measurements, the case of noise level at $2\%$ and $5\%$.
 Note that when the noise level is $5\%$ we change the position and the size of the cavity.

-Finally, in Figure \ref{fig:Test7} we show an example of reconstruction of a non-convex domain.
-We observe that the cavity is located but is not reconstructed its non-convexity.
+In Figure \ref{fig:Test7} we show an example of reconstruction of a non-convex domain.
+We observe that the cavity is located but its non-convexity is not reconstructed.
 The convexification of the cavity is due to the presence of the Modica-Mortola relaxation that approximates the perimeter of the cavity.